urbanjost/M_intrinsics/docs/intrinsics.md

           0   1        1
           0   0        0
 ```
+ Where if the bit is set in either input value, it is set in the
+ result.
+Otherwise the result bit is zero.

  This is commonly called the "bitwise logical inclusive OR" of the two values.

 ### **Examples**